miklevin/MikeLev.in/_posts/2024-09-27-jupyter-notebook-to-fasthtml.md

 reproduce that nuance in time, but for right now, I'm going to jump on the Cursor bandwagon and pay the $20 for a month or two if I run out of Claude 3.5 Sonnet completions.

+## Living in Two Editors with Pipulate Derived Botifython Project

 And so with this Pipulate derived Botifython project, I will be living in two editors.
 I'm migrating stuff from Jupyter Notebooks that I run in JupyterLab, so